davetcc/tcMenuController/README.md

 ### Support

-Obviously, this project allows you to build a very complex Xamarin UI that can be deployed to various App stores.
-However, as a general rule **no commerical support will be offered without a support contract**.
+This project allows you to build a very complex Xamarin UI that can be deployed to various App stores.
+As a general rule commerical support will be offered under a support contract.
+Use the tcMenu discussion forum for questions.

 Please leave all test to here entact in any forks.